OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Dynamic Analysis

-IPC mechanisms should be verified via static analysis in the iOS source code.
-At this point of time no tool is available on iOS to verify IPC usage.
+Verify IPC mechanisms with static analysis of the iOS source code.
+No iOS tool is currently available  to verify IPC usage.

-### Testing for Sensitive Data Disclosure Through the User Interface
+### Checking for Sensitive Data Disclosed Through the User Interface

 #### Overview

-An essential parts of many apps is entering sensitive information, for example when registering an account or making payments.
-This data can be financial information such as credit card data or passwords for a user account and may be exposed if the app doesn't properly mask it while keying it in.
+Entering sensitive information when, for example, registering an account or making payments, is an essential part of using many apps.
+This data may be financial information such as credit card data or user account passwords.
+The data may be exposed if the app doesn't properly mask it while it is being typed.

-Masking of sensitive data, by showing asterisk or dots instead of clear text should be enforced within an app's activity to prevent disclosure and mitigate risks such as shoulder surfing.
+Masking sensitive data (by showing asterisks or dots instead of clear text) should be enforced.

 #### Static Analysis

-A text field that masks the input can be configured in two ways:
+A text field that masks its input can be configured in two ways:

 **Storyboard**
-In the storyboard of the iOS project, open the configuration of the text field that is asking for sensitive data.
-Check that the option is "Secure Text Entry" is ticked.
-If this is activated dots are shown in the UI instead of the text keyed in.
+In the iOS project's storyboard, navigate to the configuration options for the text field that takes sensitive data.
+Make sure that the option "Secure Text Entry" is selected.
+If this option is activated, dots are shown in the text field in place of the text input.

 **Source Code**
-If the text field is defined in source code, check that the option [isSecureTextEntry](https://developer.apple.com/documentation/uikit/uitextinputtraits/1624427-issecuretextentry "isSecureTextEntry in Text Field") is set.
-This obscures the text being entered by showing dots.
+If the text field is defined in the source code, make sure that the option [isSecureTextEntry](https://developer.apple.com/documentation/uikit/uitextinputtraits/1624427-issecuretextentry "isSecureTextEntry in Text Field") is set to "true."
+This option obscures the text input by showing dots.

 ```
 sensitiveTextField.isSecureTextEntry = true